fmunz/cloudworkshop/oracloudlabs01.md

 During the workshop, we will do this lab together.
 Without setting the replication policy you will have issues with Oracle PaaS services later.
 Always set this first for a new idendity domain.
 Actually, to successfully work with the PaaS services it is less important how you set it, just that you set.
 (For legal and compliance reasons this is obviously different).

-If you are working on your own, the details are described in my [blog post about geo replication](http://www.munzandmore.com/2017/ora/oracle-storage-geo-replication)
+If you are working on your own, you may want to check the details described in my [blog post about geo replication](http://www.munzandmore.com/2017/ora/oracle-storage-geo-replication)

 # Lab O1: Oracle ACCS

+This is the easiest lab to get started.
 ACCS is short for application container cloud service.
 In this lab we will deploy a Java EE application to ACCS.
 Note, that you could also package a go, Spring Boot or Python application.
 ACCS provides the language runtime only and is therefore very flexible.

 Access to to Java EE module to deploy as well as the detailed steps to complete this lab are described here: